Troopers/AlertifyBundle/README.md

     <script type="text/javascript" src="{{ asset_url }}"></script>
     {% endjavascripts %}
 ```
-and the same way for stylesheets.
+and the same way for stylesheets (if needded) and for each one of availables librairies (`alertify-notie`, `alertify-codrops-notification`...).

 ### manually